dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 what to do about this - `StartupHook.dll` may clear them to prevent this behavior globally, if desired.

-Specifically, hostpolicy starts up coreclr and sets up a new AppDomain with each `StartupHook.dll` on the TPA list.
+Specifically, hostpolicy starts up coreclr and sets up a new AppDomain.
 It then invokes a private method in `System.Private.CoreLib`, which will call each `StartupHookType.Initialize()` in turn synchronously.
 This gives `StartupHookType` a chance to set up new `AssemblyLoadContext`s, or register other callbacks.
 After all of the `Initialize()` methods